jacquev6/infrastructure/ansible/bootstrap/README.md

   - select timezone
   - partition with the "Use entire disk" option
   - no automatic updates
-  - In "Software selection", choose "OpenSSH server" ans "Basic Ubuntu server"
+  - In "Software selection", choose "OpenSSH server" and "Basic Ubuntu server"

 Set the new node's name: